Mintbase/Grants-Program/README.md

 **Submit an idea:**

-If you have an idea for a project or would like to highlight an area in which you'd like to see teams build, but lack the technical background to create a detailed outline, you're welcome to open an [issue](https://github.com/Mintbase/Grants-Program/issues/new) or add it to the [tech stack](docs/ecosystem.md) as a potentially interesting project.
+If you have an idea for a project or would like to highlight an area in which you'd like to see teams build, but lack the technical background to create a detailed outline, you're welcome to open an [issue](https://github.com/Mintbase/Grants-Program/issues/new).
 We will review your suggestion and, if necessary, will create an RFP based on it and reach out to teams able to build it.

 **Submit an RFP (Request for Proposals):**